davidpanderson/xw/README.md

 ```
 You can then
 * Save this solution to a file.
-* Ask for the next solution in sequence (this will usually be a small change).
+* Get the next solution in sequence (this will usually be a small change).
-* Restart with a different random seed
+* Restart with a different random word shuffle
 (this will usually produce a completely different solution).
 * Add a word to the 'veto' list (see below).

-Now let's try a generalized grid, using this grid file:
+Now let's try a non-standard kind of grid, specified by this grid file:
 ```
 mirror
 wrap_row